Ed Fields: Later

 Following J. B. Stoner's imprisonment for his involvement in the 1958 Bethel Baptist Church bombing, Fields lost the trust of many party members, largely due to his increasing activity with the Ku Klux Klan and decreasing involvement with the party, and was expelled from the party in August 1983.
 He continued publishing The Thunderbolt, but changed the newspaper's name to The Truth At Last.
 Fields founded the white supremacist America First Party in 1993, and spoke at the Populist Party's 1994 convention.

 Fields attended the 2001 funeral of Klansman Byron De La Beckwith, who murdered civil rights activist Medgar Evers.
+He was a member of the neo-Nazi organization the National Alliance, though left to join Kevin Alfred Strom's schism organization the National Vanguard in 2005.

 In 2008, Fields retired from politics.